-It is quite simply your most common question – what nutrition do I need to use in training?
-How much water, carbs, electrolytes, protein??
+It is quite simply the most common question we hear from you – what nutrition do I need to use in training?
+And more specifically, how much fluid, when to have carbs, what about electrolytes, should I add protein??
 No matter what new exciting product or promise is out there, your basic nutrition needs are actually quite simple, and the science behind the nutrition is very clear.
-With that in mind, we can give you easy guidelines to follow to get the most out of your training:
+With that in mind, we can give you easy guidelines to follow to get the most out of your training, whatever your sport.

 It’s vital you start every session well hydrated (that means light yellow urine) so drink plenty of water throughout your day.

 2. To eat or not to eat before training?

 If you’re training for more than an hour, try a carbohydrate rich snack before you start; easy options are a banana or sourdough with peanut butter.
 On the other hand, if you skip eating and have a low intensity session, you will burn more fat stores.
 However if you don’t eat and tackle a high intensity session, chances are you will hit a wall at some point which can be pretty miserable; you’ll only want to do that once.